Patrickjoshanedez/Monitoring-Information-Systems/docs/Project Overview.md

 *   **For the Organization**: Reduces the administrative workload on ComSoc officers and ensures data integrity.
 *   **For the Students**: Promotes personalized learning and provides a consistent support structure.
 *   **For the Department**: Creates a secure, efficient digital ecosystem that aligns with the standards of a modern IT institution.

+### Operational Notes
+*   **Google Calendar Sync Health**: Mentors can confirm their integration from **Profile → Calendar integration**.
+A "Connected" pill with the message *"Waiting for your first synced session"* simply means OAuth succeeded but no sessions have been pushed yet.
+The panel now shows the connection timestamp plus guidance so admins can distinguish between connection issues and the expected "first sync pending" state.
+Use the **Refresh status** button after a session is confirmed to pull the latest sync time.